How to start using AI in 2026 – A complete guide for beginners

 • General AI (Artificial General Intelligence, AGI): AGI refers to a level of AI that can understand, learn, and apply knowledge in a way that is indistinguishable from human intelligence.
 It can perform any intellectual task that a human being can.
 AGI can transfer knowledge between domains and adapt its learning to new problems.
 This type of AI is still theoretical and does not yet exist in practice.

-• Super AI (Artificial Superintelligence, ASI): Beyond AGI lies ASI—a stage of AI where machines surpass human intellect in every aspect: creativity, general wisdom, and problem-solving.
-Super AI remains a concept from science fiction and philosophical discourse, with no practical examples as of my knowledge cutoff in 2023.
+• Super AI (Artificial Superintelligence, ASI): Beyond AGI lies ASI, a stage of AI where machines surpass human intellect in every aspect: creativity, general wisdom, and problem-solving.
+Super AI remains a concept from science fiction and philosophical discourse, with no practical examples today.

 There are four types of AI on the basis of functionality.
 Let’s get into more detail: